 The Messiah University mission statement, which articulates the University's purpose and the educational outcomes it hopes to achieve, has been both stable and flexible as the University has adapted to meet the needs of new populations.
 The University's goal of increasing the racial and ethnic diversity of its student body has been met to a significant degree.
 The recently adopted strategic plan, University Rising, provides meaningful goals for the immediate future, goals that flow directly from the University's mission and build upon our strengths as an institution.
 Our four- and six-year graduation rates compare favorably to our peer institutions and demonstrate our commitment to student success.
-We now have the opportunity to continue the assessment of our new Division of Student Success and Engagement (SSE) and thereby refine our student success model to continually enhance the support for students who are encountering barriers to academic and/or personal well-being.
+We now have the opportunity to continue the assessment of our new success model to continually enhance the support for students who are encountering barriers to academic and/or personal well-being.